Vincent Ostrom

-Vincent Alfred Ostrom (September 25, 1919 – June 29, 2012) was an American political economist and the Founding Director of the Ostrom Workshop based at Indiana University and the Arthur F. Bentley Professor Emeritus of Political Science.
+Vincent Alfred Ostrom (September 25, 1919 – June 29, 2012) was an American political economist, the Founding Director of the Ostrom Workshop based at Indiana University, and the Arthur F. Bentley Professor Emeritus of Political Science.
 He and his wife, the political economist Elinor Ostrom, made numerous contributions to the field of political science, political economy, and public choice.

 The Ostroms made particular study of fragmentation theory, rational choice theory, federalism, common-pool resources and polycentrism in government.
 The Journal of Economic Behavior and Organization published a special issue, "Polycentric Political Economy: A Festschrift for Elinor and Vincent Ostrom", as the proceedings of a 2003 conference held in their honor, at the Mercatus Center at George Mason University.

 Education and personal life

 Vincent Ostrom graduated from Mount Baker High School in Deming, Washington (1937), and attended Los Angeles City College (1938–1940).
 He received a B.A. in political science (1942) and a M.A (1945) from the University of California, Los Angeles (UCLA).
 He received his Ph.D from UCLA in political science in 1950.
-He was married to Nobel Laureate and political scientist Elinor Ostrom (1933–2012) from 1963 until her death, which occurred shortly before his own.
+He was married to Nobel Laureate and political scientist Elinor Ostrom (1933–2012), whom he survived by only 17 days.